-Graduate degrees: M.S. in business analytics (career, professional); business analytics subprogram for the Ph.D. in business administration
+Graduate degrees: M.S. in business analytics; business analytics subprogram for the Ph.D. in business administration

 Graduate certificate: business analytics

-The Department of Business Analytics specializes in using advanced computation and mathematical techniques to solve critical business problems.
-Its strengths in research and instruction include operations management, business analytics, information systems, and quantitative methods.
+The Department of Business Analytics specializes in using advanced computational and mathematical techniques to solve critical business problems.
+Its strengths in research and instruction include operations management, optimization, machine learning, natural language processing, network science, and data mining.

-The department offers the undergraduate major in business analytics and information systems, with tracks in business analytics or information systems.
-Off-campus offerings include the part-time Master of Science program in business analytics and a graduate Certificate in Business Analytics located in Des Moines, Cedar Rapids, and the Quad Cities.
+The department offers the undergraduate major in business analytics and information systems.
+Off-campus offerings include the part-time Master of Science program in business analytics and a graduate Certificate in Business Analytics located in Des Moines, Cedar Rapids, and online.
 On-campus graduate programs include the full-time Master of Science program in business analytics and the Doctor of Philosophy in business administration with a business analytics subprogram.

-The off-campus business analytics (professional) program collaborates with the Professional M.B.A.
-Program to offer a combined M.S./M.B.A. degree.
+The off-campus business analytics (professional) program collaborates with the Professional Master of Business Administration Program to offer combined M.S./M.B.A. degrees.
 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.

 Undergraduate Program of Study